Pleasant Grove Divorce Lawyers & Divorce Attorneys

 At The Harris Firm, our lawyers will help you file a contested divorce properly.
 Unlike the uncontested route, the contested divorce attorney fees are significantly higher.
 As is industry standard, we do require a retainer for contested divorce services.
 We bill hourly and the amount, of course, depends on the amount of work performed.

-Pleasant Grove is the largest city in Alabama and the county seat of Jefferson County with the Jefferson County Courthouse located in downtown Pleasant Grove.
 If you need a divorce lawyer in Pleasant Grove, Bessemer, Homewood, Fultondale, or Gardendale then you will most likely be filing in Jefferson County.
 If you need a divorce attorney in Alabaster, Pelham, or Hoover then you will likely be filing in the Shelby County Courts.
-The Shelby County Courthouse is located in Columbiana, Alabama and their filing fee is about a little over $290 (which includes a small convenience fee for filing online).
+The Shelby County Courthouse is located in Columbiana, Alabama.

 Our divorce attorney is a member the Central Alabama Better Business Bureau.
 If you call our Pleasant Grove divorce attorneys today, then we can answer any questions you may have, including helping to determine what courthouse to file your divorce in.